Mike Daly (Canadian football): Professional career

 In 2018, he had his most productive season to date, playing in all 18 regular season games and starting in 17 of them.
 He had a career-high 53 defensive tackles, three interceptions, and one special teams tackle.
 He also scored his first career touchdown after intercepting BC Lions quarterback Jonathan Jennings and returning it 58 yards for the score on September 29, 2018.
 He also started in both of the Tiger-Cats' post-season games where he recorded six defensive tackles.
 He was also named as Hamilton's nominee for the Jake Gaudaur Veterans' Trophy in 2018.
 Following the 2018 season, he re-signed with the Tiger-Cats on January 30, 2019.

 Daly moved back to a reserve role for the 2019 season where he started just three out of his 18 regular season games played.
 Seeing more time on special teams, he tallied a career-high 18 special teams tackles, while also recording 16 defensive tackles and one interception.
 The Tiger-Cats finished with a franchise-best 15–3 record in 2019 and Daly played in both of the teams' post-season games, including his second appearance in a Grey Cup game.
 However, the Tiger-Cats would lose the 107th Grey Cup game to the Winnipeg Blue Bombers, where Daly had one special teams tackle in the championship game.
 He re-signed with the Tiger-Cats on December 30, 2019.
 He signed a contract extension with the Tiger-Cats on December 29, 2020.
 He played in just four regular season games in 2021 where he had eight defensive tackles.
 He played in the 108th Grey Cup where he again had one special teams tackle, but the Tiger-Cats lost to the Winnipeg Blue Bombers in overtime.
 He became a free agent upon the expiry of his contract on February 8, 2022.

 On October 26, 2022, it was announced that Daly had re-signed with the Tiger-Cats to a practice roster agreement.
 He did not dress in a game and became a free agent on November 7, 2022, when the Tiger-Cats' season ended.

 Coaching career

 On June 16, 2022, it was announced that Daly had joined the Wilfrid Laurier Golden Hawks as the team's special teams assistant coach.

 Personal life

-Daly is married (spouse Samantha) with one son named Levi and one daughter named Myla.
+Daly is married to Samantha, with whom they have a son and a daughter.